AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-watermarks.md

 Watermarking is enabled by setting `attribute::Watermark` to a valid catalog entry which would contain the watermark image or template.
 If `attribute::Watermark` is set in a named catalog, the server will add the watermark to all image requests which reference the catalog id in the request URL.
 If `default::Watermark` is set (in the default catalog, [!DNL default.ini]), the watermark will be applied to all image requests regardless of whether they reference a catalog or not.

-Watermarks are not applied to images returned in response to thumbnail requests ( `req=tmb`) and certain requests from Scene7 viewers.
+Watermarks are not applied to images returned in response to thumbnail requests ( `req=tmb`) and certain requests from Dynamic Media viewers.

 ## Scaling and alignment {#section-89ef9e5926ae438abbd8e70332749b76}